-- 1. Each crewmember must be a citizen or resident of the country they represent. - 2.
+- 1. Each crew member must be a citizen or resident of the country they represent. - 2.
 Proof of citizenship or residency must be validated prior to each competition by the event organizer. - 3.
-A crewmember declaring residency must reside within the country a minimum of six (6) months and must be able to provide official documentation to support such a declaration. - 4.
-A crewmember may not compete for more than two (2) countries within three (3) consecutive years.
+A crew member declaring residency must reside within the country a minimum of six (6) months and must be able to provide official documentation to support such a declaration. - 4.
+A crew member may not compete for more than two (2) countries within three (3) consecutive years. - 5.
+A crew member cannot represent two countries at the same event and/or within the same year. - 6.
+Competition organizers, judges and licensees and their immediate staff may not compete in any official HHI event. - 7.
+It is a crew member's responsibility to declare any and all aliases.
+The crew member's name on the registration form must be the same as on their passport or government or school issued ID.